 In response to these problems, we propose to strengthen PTMs through learning universal representations among semantically-equivalent sentences distributed in different languages.
 We introduce a novel \textbf{Hi}erarchical \textbf{C}on\textbf{t}rastive \textbf{L}earning (\textsc{Hictl}) framework to learn language invariant sentence representations via self-supervised non-parametric instance discrimination.
 Specifically, we use a BERT-style model to encode two sentences separately, and the representation of the first token (e.g., \texttt{[CLS]} in BERT) will be treated as the sentence representation.
 Then, we conduct instance-wise comparison at both sentence-level and word-level, which are complementary to each other.
-For the former, we maximize the similarity between two parallel sentences while minimize which among non-parallel ones.
-For the latter, we maintain a bag-of-words for each sentence-pair, each word in which is considered as a positive sample while the rest words in vocabulary are negative ones.
+At the sentence level, we maximize the similarity between two parallel sentences while minimizing which among non-parallel ones.
+At the word-level, we maintain a bag-of-words for each sentence-pair, each word in which is considered as a positive sample while the rest words in vocabulary are negative ones.
 To reduce the space of negative samples, we conduct negative sampling for word-level contrastive learning.
-With the \textsc{Hictl} framework, the PTMs are encouraged to learn language agnostic representation, thereby bridging the semantic discrepancy among cross-lingual sentences.\footnote{The concurrent work~\citep{feng2020LanguageAgnostic,chi2020InfoXLM} also conduct contrastive learning to produce similar representations across languages, but they only consider the sentence-level contrast. \textsc{Hictl} differs in learning to predict semantically-related words for each sentence additionally, which is particularly beneficial for cross-lingual text generation.}
+With the \textsc{Hictl} framework, the PTMs are encouraged to learn language-agnostic representation, thereby bridging the semantic discrepancy among cross-lingual sentences.